fabianishere/kaffee/README.markdown

 kaffee-coffeemaker
 ==================
-This Kaffee Coffeemaker is a Kaffee plugin that compiles Coffeescript files into Javascript.
+The `kaffee-coffeemaker` is a Kaffee plugin that compiles Coffeescript files into Javascript.

 See [Kaffee](https://www.github.com/FabianM/kaffee) for more information about Kaffee.